What is Rolfing

 Just as the traditional Ten Series, Rolf Movement™ can be offered as a series of sessions.

-The practitioner will help you explore alternative movement patterns from simple breathing and walking to more complex movement coordination.
-Each session concentrates on specific parts of the body and ways of movement.
+A Certified Rolf Movement™ practitioner will help you explore alternative movement patterns from breathing and walking to more complex movement coordination.
+Each session focuses on specific parts of the body and ways of movement.

 Why is it called ‘Rolfing’?